NOVEMBER 19 WILL BE OUR LAST DAY FOR BEING OPEN REGULAR HOURS FOR THE SEASON.

 Join the VIP and be ready for some extra perks with us.
-You will receive a free Plant of the month for each month starting in March and continuing through December.
+You will receive a free Plant of the month for each month starting in March and continuing through November.

-You will also receive the free Grasshopper VIP T-shirt to let everyone know that you belong to our elite group!
+You will also receive the Grasshopper VIP T-shirt to let everyone know that you belong to our elite group!